Asana and Salesforce Integration How To Guide

 Step 1: Create a free Visor account

-Step 2: Select Asana or Salesforce during the setup process (you can add, remove, and modify these app connections at any time)
+Step 2: Choose to connect Asana or Salesforce during the setup process (you can add, remove, and modify these app connections at any time):

 Asana Salesforce Integration Option 3: Zapier